cedar-policy/cedar-examples/tinytodo/README.md

 TinyTodo is a simple application for managing task lists.
 It uses Cedar to control who has access to what.

 TinyTodo allows individuals, called `Users` to organize, track, and share their todo lists. `Users` create `Lists` which they can populate with tasks.
 As tasks are completed, they can be checked off the list.
-A list's creater, called its _owner_, can share a list a list with either `User`s or `Team`s, either as a _reader_ or an _editor_.
+A list's creater, called its _owner_, can share a list with either `User`s or `Team`s, either as a _reader_ or an _editor_.
 A reader can only view the contents of a list, while an editor can modify it (e.g., add tasks, or check them off the list).

 ## Usage